-id: (mandatory) - A name for the job.
+- id: (mandatory) A name for the job.
 Should be unique, an error will be generated if there are duplicates.
 Should contain characters in [a-z0-9/-].
 This field used to be called name.
 That name is now deprecated.
-For backwards compatibility it is still recognized and used if id is missing.

-- summary: (mandatory) A human readable name for the job.
+For backwards compatibility it is still recognized and used if id is missing. - summary: (mandatory) A human readable name for the job.
 This value is available for translation into other languages.
 It is used when listing jobs.
 It must be one line long, ideally it should be short (50-70 characters max). - plugin: (mandatory) For historical reasons it's called "plugin" but it's better thought of as describing the "type" of job.
 The allowed types are: - manual jobs that require the user to perform an action and then decide on the test's outcome. - shell jobs that run without user intervention and automatically set the test's outcome. - user-interact jobs that require the user to perform an interaction, after which the outcome is automatically set. - user-interact-verify jobs that require the user to perform an interaction, run a command after which the user is asked to decide on the test's outcome.
 This is essentially a manual job with a command. - attachment jobs whose command output will be attached to the test report or submission. - resource A job whose command output results in a set of rfc822 records, containing key/value pairs, and that can be used in other jobs' requires expressions. - requires: (optional).
-If specified, the job will only run if the conditions expressed in this field are met.

-Conditions are of the form <resource>.<key> <comparison-operator> 'value' (and|or) ...
+If specified, the job will only run if the conditions expressed in this field are met. - Conditions are of the form resource>.<key> <comparison-operator> 'value' (and or) ...
 Comparison operators can be ==, != and in.
 Values to compare to can be scalars or (in the case of the in operator) arrays or tuples.
-The not in operator is explicitly unsupported.

-Requirements can be logically chained with or and and operators.
-They can also be placed in multiple lines, respecting the rfc822 multi-line syntax, in which case all requirements must be met for the job to run (and ed).

-- depends: (optional).
+The not in operator is explicitly unsupported. - Requirements can be logically chained with or and and operators.
+They can also be placed in multiple lines, respecting the rfc822 multi-line syntax, in which case all requirements must be met for the job to run (and ed). - depends: (optional).
 If specified, the job will only run if all the listed jobs have run and passed.
 Multiple job names, separated by spaces, can be specified. - after: (optional).
 If specified, the job will only run if all the listed jobs have run (regardless of the outcome).
+Multiple job names, separated by spaces, can be specified. - This feature is available since plainbox 0.24.

-Multiple job names, separated by spaces, can be specified.
+- salvages: (optional).
+If specified, the job will only run if all the listed jobs have failed.
+This is useful for obtaining logs from a system when something fails.
+Multiple job names, separated by spaces, can be specified. - command: (optional).

-This feature is available since plainbox 0.24.

-command: (optional).
 A command can be provided, to be executed under specific circumstances.
 For manual, user-interact and user-verify jobs, the command will be executed when the user presses a "test" button present in the user interface.
 For shell jobs, the command will be executed unconditionally as soon as the job is started.
 In both cases the exit code from the command (0 for success, !0 for failure) will be used to set the test's outcome.
 For manual, user-interact and user-verify jobs, the user can override the command's outcome.
 The command will be run using the default system shell.
 If a specific shell is needed it should be instantiated in the command.
 A multi-line command or shell script can be used with the usual multi-line syntax.